OpenSTEF/openstef/docs/rfcs/0001-multi-quantile-target-forecast-input.md

 ### D5: Target quantiles must match forecaster quantiles
 If forecaster supports multi-quantile targets, `data.target_quantiles` must exactly match `forecaster.config.quantiles`.
 Prevents undefined training behavior.

+### D6: No target quantiles in ForecastDataset
+`ForecastDataset` (output) does not gain target quantile support.
+No current use case for quantile targets in evaluation or post-prediction workflows.
+Can be added later if needed.

 ## Drawbacks

 - Adds conditional logic to dataset class